When to visit

 The Eastern Townships region is known for its country pleasures, its picturesque villages with their theatres, art galleries, antique shops and cafes, its fine dining and its Route des Vins (wine tour).

-The undulating hills and colourful landscapes of the Eastern Townships make this a unique destination and one of the most beautiful regions in Quebec in the fall.
+The undulating hills and colourful landscapes of the Eastern Townships make this a unique destination and one of the most beautiful regions during the indian summer in Canada.

 MONT-ORFORD NATIONAL PARK